 - key leadership gaps have been identified in hospital decision-making capacity with respect to hospital evacuation

-Decision-making guides, analysis tools, and systematic approaches have been developed and testedtransformation of individual organization to community-level readinessThis process delivered key coalition-building activities and offered a variety of and opportunities to assist a number of organizations, all at different stages of hospital evacuation planning
+Decision-making guides, risk analysis tools, and systematic approaches have been developed and testedtransformation of individual organization preparedness to community-level readinessThis process delivered key coalition-building activities and offered a variety of training and exercise opportunities to assist a number of organizations, all at different stages of hospital evacuation planning

-- develop and evaluate a Health Care Coalition Hospital Evacuation and Plan
+- develop and evaluate a Health Care Coalition Hospital Evacuation Training and Exercise Plan